zhenglong1603/ip/docs/README.md

 ```

 ### Save existing tasks: `save`
-Saves the list of tasks you currently have locally,
+- Saves the list of tasks you currently have locally,
 which will be loaded in the next time you start the application again.
+- Closing the window will not save the file.

 Format: `save`